 Interim summary of results from Unbound condition.
-For trials on which the relevance cue indicated "<Direction>", the subsequent priority cue 1 influenced the representation of both features held in WM: the representation of the PMI increased in strength across the subsequent delay 3, whereas the representation of the UMI decreased in strength to the point that it could no longer be reconstructed by the end of delay 3.
-This is the pattern of results that would be expected if the principles of biased competition apply to the selection of one from among two working-memory representations of stimuli in the same way that they do for the selection of one from among two objects in a visual scene.
-On trials when priority cue 2 prompted a switch of prioritization status, the IEM reconstruction of the newly designated DMI decreased over the course of delay 4, from being significantly positive at the beginning (Figure 7.A.) to being nonsignificant and bordering on complementary to the trained model at the end.
-Additionally, the baseline parameter of this complementary reconstruction of the UMI during delay 4 was higher than that of the PMI.
+For trials on which the "relevance cue" indicated "(Direction)," the subsequent Priority Cue 1 influenced the representation of both features held in WM: The representation of the PMI increased in strength across the subsequent Delay 3, whereas the representation of the UMI decreased in strength to the point that it could no longer be reconstructed by the end of Delay 3.
+This is the pattern of results that would be expected if the principles of biased competition apply to the selection of one from among two WM representations of stimuli in the same way that they do for the selection of one from among two objects in a visual scene (e.g., Sheldon et al., Submitted).
+On trials when Priority Cue 2 prompted a switch of prioritization status, the IEM reconstruction of the newly designated PMI increased over the course of Delay 4, whereas that of the newly designated IMI decreased over the course of Delay 4, from being significantly positive at the beginning (Figure 6A) to being nonsignificant and, indeed, by the end of the delay period, bordering on flipped relative to the trained model.
+Additionally, the baseline parameter of this flipped reconstruction of the UMI during Delay 4 was higher than that of the PMI.

 Bound condition.
-After the relevance cue indicated "<First>" or "<Second>", the reconstructions from the VOT ROI of the direction of the sample that would become the PMI
+After the "relevance cue" indicated "〈First〉" or "〈Second〉," the reconstructions from the

-(Figure 9.A.) and of the sample that would become the UMI (Figure 9.D.) were robust during the TRs leading up to and immediately following priority cue 1 (TR 11), with statistically comparable reconstructions from signal collapsed across TR9, TR10, and TR11 (two-tailed, p=.77).
-Unlike in the Unbound condition, however, the designation by priority cue 1 of the PMI and the UMI had only a relatively minor effect on the IEM reconstructions.
-Although the IEMs of the PMI reconstructions were sustained across the ensuing delay period, their strength did not increase (slope = .026, p = 0.25).
-Furthermore, although the amplitude of the reconstructions of the UMI decreased across this delay period (slope = -.050, p < 0.05), they remained statistically significant across the delay period, and only beginning with TR 15 did the reconstruction of the UMI decline in amplitude to a point at which it was significantly lower than that of the PMI (p < .05).
+VOT ROI of the direction of the sample that would become the PMI (Figure 5C) and of the sample that would become the UMI (Figure 5D) were robust during the TRs leading up to and immediately following Priority Cue 1 (TR 11), with statistically comparable reconstructions from signal collapsed across TR9, TR10, and TR11 (twotailed, p = .77).
+Unlike in the Unbound condition, however, the designation by Priority Cue 1 of the PMI and the UMI had only a relatively minor effect on the IEM reconstructions.
+Statistical comparisons confirmed that reconstructions of the PMI and UMI did not differ over the course of this delay period (signal from both collapsed across TR 13 through TR 15, one-tailed, p = .14).
+Although the IEMs of the PMI reconstructions were sustained across the ensuing delay period, their strength did not increase (slope = 0.026, p = .25).
+Furthermore, although the amplitude of the reconstructions of the UMI decreased across this delay period (slope = -0.050, p < .05), they remained statistically significant across the delay period, and only beginning with TR 15 did the reconstruction of the UMI decline in amplitude to a point at which it was significantly lower than that of the PMI (p < .05).

-Results from the Bound condition also differed markedly from the Unbound condition in the parietal and frontal ROIs, in that representations of the direction of the PMI became significant with the onset of priority cue 1 and for a few TRs into the ensuing delay 3 (Figure 9.B. and C., top row), as well as, in the frontal ROI, of the UMI for a single TR.
+Results from the Bound condition also differed markedly from the Unbound condition in the parietal and frontal ROIs, in that representations of the direction of the PMI became significant with the onset of Priority Cue 1 and for a few TRs into the ensuing Delay 3 (Figures 12 and 13), as well as in the frontal ROI of the UMI for a single TR.

-The overall magnitude of IEM channel outputs increased from Delay 1 to Delay 2, as reflected in the values of the baseline parameters, although, as with the Unbound condition, this increase only reached significance in the VOT (two-tailed, p<.0001) and parietal (two-tailed, p<.05) ROIs.
+The overall magnitude of IEM channel outputs increased from Delay 1 to Delay 2, as reflected in the values of the baseline parameters, although, as with the Unbound condition, this increase only reached significance in the VOT (two-tailed, p < .0001) and parietal (two-tailed, p < .05) ROIs.